 Adam is a key figure in Paul’s attempt to express his understanding both of Christ and of man (and women).
 Paul neither understands the human being as he/she nor is heavenly influenced by the narratives about Adam in Gen 1-3 and especially the account of Adam’s fall in Gen.3.

-The human being fallen, Adam.
+The human being fallen.
 Salvation is the reversal of Adam’s fall; it is the fashioning or reshaping of the believer into the image of God.
 As Adam stands for fallen human beings, so Christ stands for the human being risen from the dead.

 Paul here makes a careful contrast between Adam and Christ.
 He takes the text from Gen2:7 ‘the man became a living soul’ and adds two words to highlight the anti thesis – ‘the first man Adam became a living being’ (I Cor 15:45).
 That is to say, Adam represents all human beings, every human with the breath of life in him or her.
 Where as ‘the last Adam became life-giving spirit – that is at his resurrection and exaltation when he came the ‘source’ of the Holy Spirit to all who believe.

-The contrast is between old creation and new, between two levels of life – the life of this earth and this world, the human being the living soul, and the life of the world to come, the life beyond death.
-The contrast between the two men who represent there two creations –“the man of dust” who returns to the dust from which he was made, whose image all men and women fear, and the “man of heaven”, that is, not Christ thought of as pre-existent, but the man Christ into where image believers will be transformed when he returns from heaven 15:47-49.
+The contrast is between old creation and new; between two levels of life – the life of this earth and this world; the human being the living soul; and the life of the world to come, the life beyond death.
+The contrast between the two men; who represent there two creations –“the man of dust” who returns to the dust from which he has made; whose image all men and women fear; and the “man of heaven”, that not Christ thought of as pre-existent.
+But the man Christ into where image believers will transformed when he returns from heaven 15:47-49.

-The implication is that Christ willingly accepted the consequences of Adam’s sin, that Christ’s death was a freely chosen embracing of Adam’s death.
+The implication is that Christ willingly accepted the consequences of first man’s sin; that Christ’s death was a freely chosen embracing of Adam’s death.
 By, freely following act the consequences of Adam’s disobedience (i.e. death) Jesus burst through [the ul-de-sac of] death into life.

 Adam’s disobedience ……………death